osscameroon/opika/README.md

 ## OPIKA GAME

+Meet a simple funny terminal game.

 ## HOW TO INSTALL

 ```
-pip install -r requirements.txt
+make install-deps

+# For dev purposes
+make install-dev-deps

+# For the linter
+make lint
 ```

 ## HOW TO LAUNCH

 ```
-sudo python3 main.py
+make run
+# it will request to run on sudo,
 # yes, the sudo because the keyboard lib can not be use undo normal user,
 ```

-Use you arrw keys to eat the egg.
+Use you arrow keys to eat the egg accross the environment.

 ## DEMO